tygern/rssski/README.md

 The two application architecture allows me to deploy the web app to Heroku and the worker to a Raspberry Pi running on my home network.

-The worker fetches feed information from the social media servers and stores the full response in Redis.
+The worker fetches feed information from the social media servers and stores the full response in [Redis](https://redis.io).
 When a user requests an RSS feed from the web app, the app fetches the response from Redis and transforms the response into an RSS feed.

 ## Build and run

+1. Run Redis.

-1. Build app and worker.
+1. Build the app and worker.
     ```bash
     ./gradlew clean build
     ```

-1. Run worker.
+1. Run the worker.
     ```bash
     INSTAGRAM_URL="https://www.instagram.com" REDIS_URL="redis://127.0.0.1:6379" java -jar applications/social-worker/build/libs/social-worker.jar
     ```

-1. Run app.
+1. Run the app.
     ```bash
     REDIS_URL="redis://127.0.0.1:6379" java -jar applications/rssski-app/build/libs/rssski-app.jar
     ```

+## Usage

+1. Add an instagram feed for the worker to follow.

+    ```bash
+    curl -XPOST ${RSSSKI_APP_URL}/instagram/accidentallywesanderson
+    ```

+1. Add the feed url (`${RSSSKI_APP_URL}/instagram/accidentallywesanderson`) to your favorite RSS reader.

+1. The worker fetches social feeds every hour, so be patient while waiting for your feed to update.

 ## Deploy